 Sir Thomas Browne, ‘To the Reader,’ in Pseudodoxia Epidemica, (1646)

-Thus warns the English polymath Sir Thomas Browne, at the opening of a treatise in which he sets out to discern truth via a thorough consideration of errors: on the path to truth lies ‘unavoidable paradoxology.’
+Thus warns the English polymath Sir Thomas Browne, at the opening of a treatise in which he sets out to discover truth via a thorough consideration of errors: on the path lies ‘unavoidable paradoxology’.
 In Su Friedrich’s films, a will to articulation meets a refusal to flatten ambiguity.
 The unavoidable paradoxes – and unavoidable difficulty in grappling with them – that these convictions engender are embraced with frankness and curiosity.
 Friedrich’s observations on the effect of her Catholic upbringing on her filmmaking approach exemplify her willingness to sit with contradiction.
-In a 2019 lecture on her filmography, titled ‘How to Drag Your Private Life, Kicking and Screaming, Into the Public,’ Friedrich outlines some principles of her filmaking ethic, listing among them, ‘I don’t preach.’
-She explains: ‘I was raised Catholic, and heard many sermons on Sunday, and while those might be appropriate in a church, I don’t think they are useful in a work of art.’
-This sits interestingly beside a 2004 interview with Jane Cutler, in which Friedrich makes the converse observation:
+In a 2019 lecture on her filmography, titled ‘How to Drag Your Private Life, Kicking and Screaming, Into the Public’, Friedrich outlines some principles of her filmmaking ethic, listing among them, ‘I don’t preach’.
+She explains: ‘I was raised Catholic, and heard many sermons on Sunday, and while those might be appropriate in a church, I don’t think they are useful in a work of art’.
+This sits curiously beside a 2004 interview with Jane Cutler, in which Friedrich conversely observes:

 When I make art I do feel that sometimes I’m exhorting people to deal with themselves or deal with a situation. [...]
 I think that’s kind of like sermonizing, but I didn’t make the connection until a few years ago between my childhood experience of listening to the weekly Sunday sermons and this impulse I seem to have to exhort people to look seriously at their lives.

 So, Su Friedrich doesn’t preach – and she does.
-I suggest that it is not only that these statements were made 15 years apart, though, of course, they were, and conceptions do change over such spans of time, but that both points articulate a truth about the way Friedrich’s works act on a viewer.
+I suggest that it is not only that these statements were made 15 years apart, though, of course, they were, and conceptions change over such spans of time, but that both points articulate a truth about the way Friedrich’s works act on a viewer.
 The films themselves often circle ideas in this way; walking all the way around a subject, gaining proximity to truth by welcoming apparently irresolvable contradictions along the way.
-The present programme selects two such works: Sink or Swim (1990) and Seeing Red (2005), each of which takes on a rigorous formal approach to articulate something of the filmmaker’s life experiences.
-Sink or Swim is a stubbornly complex portrait of a clever, careless, cruel father, and a daughter (Friedrich) formed by his behaviour.
-Seeing Red takes on frustrations of a creative midlife with an irrepressible multiplicity of attitudes, including but not limited to fury; anxiety, and good humour.
+The present programme selects two such works: Sink or Swim (1990) and Seeing Red (2005), each of which takes on a rigorous formal approach to articulate something of the filmmaker’s experiences.
+Sink or Swim is a stubbornly complex portrait of a clever, careless, complex father, and a daughter (Friedrich) formed by his behaviour.
+Seeing Red takes on the frustrations of an artist’s midlife with an irrepressible multiplicity of attitudes, including but not limited to: fury, anxiety, and good humour.

 Sink or Swim is shot on gritty black and white 16mm, and takes the form of 26 vignettes, each with a subtitle corresponding to a letter of the alphabet, which is presented in reverse alphabetical order.
-The film’s title refers to an event detailed in a section titled ‘Realism.’
+The film’s title refers to an event detailed in a section titled ‘Realism’.
 Like nearly every vignette, ‘Realism’ is narrated in the third person, in the voice of a child with a miraculous knack for enunciation.
 We learn that when ‘the girl’ asked her father to teach her to swim, his response was to bring her to a pool, explain the theory and mechanics of swimming, and throw her into the deep end.
 The incident is blatantly harsh on the part of the father, but, under Friedrich’s hand, it does not read as unambiguously cruel.
-After some thrash and struggle, the girl takes to the water and ‘from that day on, was a devoted swimmer.’
-The film proliferates with stories like this: we learn that the father taught her to play chess, then refused play with her ever again when she wins for the first time, and hear about him taking her on a trip to Mexico, only to fly into a fit of misplaced jealousy toward a young boy she befriends, and send her back home, alone.
-While articulating her experiences of her father’s flawed parenting, Friedrich works hard to preserve the complexity of his character.
-As she unfurls details of both her father’s traumas and her own strengths, Sink or Swim emerges as far more than the unnuanced indictment it could have been.
-At the heart of the film is a refusal to compromise on the fact that the path to truth is littered with unavoidable paradoxology.
+After some thrash and struggle, the girl takes to the water and ‘from that day on, was a devoted swimmer’.
+The film proliferates with stories like this: we learn that the father taught her to play chess, then refused play with her ever again when she wins for the first time; that he once took her on a trip to Mexico, only to fly into a fit of misplaced jealousy toward a young boy she befriends, and send her home, alone.
+In articulating her experiences of her father’s flawed parenting, Friedrich works hard to preserve the complexity of his character.
+As she unfurls details of both her father’s traumas and her own strengths, Sink or Swim emerges as far more than the simple indictment it easily could have been.
+At the heart of the film is an understanding that the truth of experience is busy with unavoidable paradoxology.

-Over the course of Sink or Swim, we rest comfortably in the plausible deniability of the film’s third person narration, until a section titled ‘Ghosts’ jolts us out of it – not into the first person (‘I’), but the second (‘you’).
-‘Ghosts’ is also the only vingette to feature sync-sound audio: instead of the narration we have grown accustomed to, the section invites the viewer to read along as Friedrich types out a letter addressed to her father.
+Through much of Sink or Swim, we rest in the plausible deniability of the film’s third person narration, until a section titled ‘Ghosts’ jolts us out of it – not into the first person (‘I’), but the second (‘you’).
+‘Ghosts’ is also the only vignette to feature sync-sound audio: instead of the narration we have by now grown accustomed to, the section invites the viewer to read along as Friedrich types out a letter addressed to her father.
 The shift from audible narration to words on the screen, accompanied by the click-clacking of Friedrich’s typewriter; from the storylike ‘she’ to that infinitely loaded pronoun, ‘you,’ is a splash of cold water, cracking open questions inherent to the autobiographical form about perspective and privacy.

 For thirty years, I’ve worried about what it means to use private experiences – my own and those of people close to me – as subject matter. [...]
 Can the teller ever describe experiences they’ve shared with others without creating huge gaps, falsities, or errors gross and small?

 When she does read from the Whitman, a poem titled ‘O Me!
-O Life!,’ Friedrich’s voice is overtaken and drowned out by the Variations, while on-screen text persists in the effort of delivering us the lines.
-The following lines are presented us in the fullness of their questioning, notably sans the ‘Answer’ Whitman’s original poem goes on to provide:
+O Life!’, Friedrich’s voice is overtaken and drowned out by the Variations, while on-screen text persists in the effort of delivering the lines.
+The following is presented us in the fullness of its questioning, notably sans the ‘Answer’ that Whitman goes on to provide:

 Oh me!
 Oh life! of the questions of these recurring,